a-poor/austinpoor-dot-com/content/blog-posts/command-or-control.md

-export const metadata = {
+---
-  isDraft: false,
+isDraft: false
-  title: "Command or Control",
+title: "Command or Control"
-  subtitle: "Knowing What Modifier Key to Put in Your Search Bar",
+subtitle: "Knowing What Modifier Key to Put in Your Search Bar"
 description: "Should your hotkeys use \"Cmd\" or \"Ctrl\"?
 How can you tell if your user is on a Mac or not?
-This blog post walks through multiple approaches to OS detection in JavaScript.",
+This blog post walks through multiple approaches to OS detection in JavaScript."
-  image: {
+image:
-    src: "/images/command-and-control-search-samples.png",
+  src: "/images/command-and-control-search-samples.png"
-    alt: "Screenshots from the TailwindCSS and TanStack Query doc sites showing the hotkey \"Cmd + K\" used for opening search.",
+  alt: "Screenshots from the TailwindCSS and TanStack Query doc sites showing the hotkey \"Cmd + K\" used for opening search."
   caption: "Screenshots from the TailwindCSS and TanStack Query doc sites showing the hotkeys used for opening search."
-  },
-  publishDate: "2023-09-10",
+publishDate: "2023-09-10"
-  tags: [
+tags:
-    "javascript",
-    "hotkey",
-    "user-agent",
-    "javascript-framework",
+  - "javascript"
+  - "hotkey"
+  - "user-agent"
+  - "javascript-framework"
-    "browser-detection"
+  - "browser-detection"
-  ],
-  recommended: [
+recommended:
-    "js-in-rs",
-    "astro-rewrite",
+  - "js-in-rs"
+  - "astro-rewrite"
-    "apoor-dot-dev"
+  - "apoor-dot-dev"
-  ]
-};
+---

 You've just built a cool new site and now you want to add search.
 Maybe GPT-powered vector search, maybe just Algoila.
 You put in a search button and you want the user to be able to open it with the hotkey `Cmd + K`.
 But should the hotkey be `Cmd + K` or `Ctrl + K`?